Bicycle lane road marking on a tarmac road with the sun shining in the background.

 Hiring a bike by the minute or hour can be a good option if you're only going to ride one occasionally, or just need something temporary.
 In certain cities there are major schemes running that can be cheap if done right.
 Though check in your area, as there may be options not covered below.

 Nextbike operates cycle hire schemes in some UK cities and over 20 other countries worldwide.
-It's known as 'Belfast Bikes' in Belfast, but you'll still need the Nextbike app to unlock bikes.
+The schemes have different names in different locations, but you'll still need the Nextbike app to unlock bikes.

 How does it work?
 Download the Nextbike app (available for iPhone and Android) and create an account.
 Use the links above to find a bike station near you, then you can unlock a bike by scanning its QR code via the app, or entering its number.
 You'll receive a code to enter on the bike computer to unlock it.

 How much does it cost?
 This varies by location.
-For example, in Cardiff and Stirling it's £1 for every 30 minutes, up to a max of £10 a day.
+For example, in Stirling it's £1 for every 20 minutes, up to a max of £10 a day.
 There are also membership options, which could work out cheaper if you're a regular user.

-Originally known officially as 'Barclays bikes' (and you'll still occasionally hear their old nickname 'Boris bikes'), these are popular for cycling around London, but can also be found elsewhere in the UK.
+Originally known officially as 'Barclays bikes' (and you'll still occasionally hear their old nickname 'Boris bikes'), these are popular for cycling around London.
+You can either hire via a docking station or download the dedicated Santander Cycles app.

 How does it work?
 There's no need to book – you can hire a bike, ride it, then return it to any docking station within 24 hours.
 You can go to any docking station with your bank card and touch the terminal screen to get started – use the location links above to find your nearest.

-If you're in London, MSE Petar recommends the Santander Cycles app (free for iPhone and Android).
+MSE Petar recommends using the Santander Cycles app (free for iPhone and Android).
 This lets you get 'release codes' sent to your phone so you can hire your bike quicker, plus you can see live bike and docking availability.

-Lime bikes – London & Milton Keynes only
+Lime bikes – London, Manchester & Milton Keynes

-Lime is an app for hiring 'electric-assist' bikes – with these, you get a bit of help with your pedalling.
+There's an app called Lime for hiring 'electric-assist' bikes – with these, you get a bit of help with your pedalling.
 They're a bit more expensive than Santander Cycles, but could be handy if you've a longer journey planned.
+Lime also offers electric scooters for hire.

 How does it work?
 You need the Lime app (free for iPhone and Android).
 Use it to find a Lime bike and unlock it using its QR code or number, then drop it off at a 'LimeHub' when you're done.